meodai/rampensau/README.md

 function generateHSLRamp  ({
-  total   : 9,                          // number of colors in the ramp hCenter : Math.random() * 360,        // hue center at the center of the ramp
+  total   : 9,                          // number of colors in the ramp hStart  : Math.random() * 360,        // hue center at the start of the ramp
   hCycles : 1,                          // number of hue cycles
                                         // (.5 = 180°, 1 = 360°, 2 = 720°, etc.)
   sRange  : [0.4, 0.35],                // saturation range